avrizzi/VideoGameSales/README.md

-Video Games Sales Analysis
+**Video Games Sales Analysis**

-This project is an archive of the analysis performed on the Video Games Sales data set, which can be found on Kaggle here.
-The data set contains information on video games' sales and ratings, including platforms, genres, publishers, and other attributes.
+This project is an archive of the analysis conducted on the Kaggle data set Video Games Sales.
+The data collection includes information on video game sales and ratings, as well as platforms, genres, publishers, and other characteristics.

-Problem Description
+**Description of the Problem**

-The purpose of this analysis is to gain insights into video game sales and ratings.
-The analysis aims to answer questions such as:
+The goal of this investigation is to learn more about video game sales and ratings.
+The analysis seeks to provide answers to problems such as:

-- What are the best-selling platforms?
+- What are the most popular platforms?
-- Which genres are the most popular?
+- What are the most popular genres?
-- Who are the top publishers in terms of sales?
+- Who are the most successful publishers in terms of sales?
-- What is the distribution of ratings for games?
+- What is the distribution of game ratings?
-- Is there a correlation between sales and ratings?
+- Is there a link between sales and ratings?

-Data Set Overview
+**Data Set Overview**

 The data set contains 16,598 rows and 16 columns.
 The columns are: